Nuclear disarmament and non-proliferation

 Nuclear non-proliferation treaty

-The government of Canada remains deeply committed to the 1970 Nuclear Non-Proliferation Treaty (NPT), which remains the only legally binding global treaty promoting nuclear non-proliferation and disarmament.
+The government of Canada remains deeply committed to the 1970 Treaty on the Non-Proliferation of Nuclear Weapons (NPT), which remains the only legally binding global treaty promoting nuclear non-proliferation and disarmament.

 The NPT has 190 members; India, Israel, Pakistan, and South Sudan have not joined, and North Korea announced its withdrawal from the treaty in 2002.